eperedo/blog/creating-pages-with-react-and-gatsby.md

 ```

 Let's go through this component, first we create an array called **data**, this array will contain the information about 3 people.
-The data was taken from the [reqres.in API](https://reqres.in/api/users) since we do not want to complicate things involving async requests
+The data was taken from the [reqres.in API](https://reqres.in/api/users) since we do not want to complicate things by involving async requests
 (yet!).
 After that we define a simple react component that will loop through the array and show the name, email and avatar of each customer.
-Ok with this information gatsby automatically will generate a **/customers** for us.
+Ok with this information gatsby automatically will generate a **/customers** url for us.
 You do not need to restart the server, just go to
 your browser and open the following url:

 ```bash